Generic Name: acetaminophen (oral) (a SEET a MIN oh fen)

 Before taking Tylenol

-You should not use Tylenol if you are allergic to Tylenol.
+You should not take Tylenol if you are allergic to acetaminophen.

 Ask a doctor or pharmacist if it is safe for you to take Tylenol if you have: